 Few people have written more books on or travelled more extensively in the Nile Basin than Tvedt.
 His “Nile Quest” is a three-hour documentary on his travels from the Mediterranean to the sources of the White and the Blue Niles, narrating the long history of the river on his way (see below and available on Amazon.)
 The River Nile in the Age of the British (2004), hardback and paperback editions were published by IB Tauris (London) and American University Press (Cairo) and translated into Arabic in 2018.
 He edited The River Nile in the Post-Colonial Age with contributions from researchers from the Nile basin countries.
 The Nile.
-The River of History became a rare non-fiction best-seller in Norway and is translated into English and German (published in 2020).
-Finally should be mentioned his three volumes of bibliographies on the Nile (about 3000 entries) and the two volume bibliography on Southern Sudan (2004), about 7000 entries registering all literature in all disciplines on Southern Sudan from 1850 to 2002.
+The River of History became a rare non-fiction best-seller in Norway and is translated into English, German, Dutch and Serbian.
+Finally – his three volumes of bibliographies on the Nile (about 3000 entries) and the two volume bibliography on Southern Sudan (2004), about 7000 entries registering all literature in all disciplines on Southern Sudan from 1850 to 2002 – should be mentioned.
+See also the edited books and the great number of articles and chapters he has published in scientific journals and books.

-Together these works constitute a comprehensive analysis and story of the modern history of the Nile.
+Together these works is a contribution to our knowledge of the history of the Nile and the peoples that live in its basin.
 See also his entry on the Nile in the Oxford Encyclopedia Britannica, African History (2017).

 The Nile in Egypt – an itroduction